Music Industry R&D A - Z: Marketing every freelancer should test

 The associated marketing activity then affects the customer mind-set, what customers know and feel about the brand, as reflected by the brand resonance model (stage 2).

 This mind-set, across a broad group of customers, produces the brand's performance in the marketplace: how much and when customers purchase, the price that they pay, etc. (stage 3).

-The investment community considers this market performance, and other factors such as replacement cost and purchase price in acquisitions, to arrive at an assessment of shareholder value in general and a value of the brand in particluar (stage 4).
+The investment community considers this market performance, and other factors such as replacement cost and purchase price in acquisitions, to arrive at an assessment of shareholder value in general and a value of the brand in particular (stage 4).

 Three sets of multipliers moderate the transfer between the marketing program and the three value stages: program quality, marketplace conditions multiplier, and investor sentiment.

 Customer based brand equity: the differential effect that brand knowledge has on consumer response to the marketing of that brand.
 Approaches brand equity from the perspective of the consumer.
 The power of a brand lies in what customers have learned, felt, seen, and heard about the brand as a result of their experiences over time.